1994 (company foundation)

 ScinoPharm was first set up in the US in 1994 as a bulk material subcontractor to major pharmaceutical firms.
-The first phase of the plant was declared finished in the last quarter of 1999; the second phase started in January 2000 and was completed ahead of schedule in the first quarter of 2001.
-The total cost of the project for construction and outfitting was in the region of $125 million ($32 million under budget).
+The first phase of the plant was declared finished in the last quarter of 1999 and the second phase started in January 2000.
+This was completed ahead of schedule in Q4 2001.

-The administration building, technology building, waste water processing plant and the main factory were completed in the first phase of the project.
+The administration buildings, technology buildings, a wastewater processing plant and the main factory were completed in the first phase of the project.
 The total plant area is 200,000ft².

-Fisher-Rosemount Systems supplied ScinoPharm Taiwan Ltd with a DeltaV scalable process system.
-The system was chosen because of its expanded I/O capacity and the advanced batch software of DeltaV Version 3.
+Fisher-Rosemount Systems supplied ScinoPharm Taiwan with a DeltaV scalable process system, which was chosen due to its expanded input / output (I/O) capacity and the advanced batch software of DeltaV Version 3.

-The first phase of the project required more than 4,000 connected I/O devices, 12 operator stations, and 20 PLCs connected to DeltaV by OPC technology.
-Phase two added an additional 4,000 I/O and another nine operator stations.
+Phase II added an additional 4,000 I/O and another nine operator stations.
 The systems were installed by FuTai Engineering, which was the general contractor for the project.
-The plant also benefits from Highway Addressable Remote Transducer (HART) instrument control.
+The plant also benefits from highway addressable remote transducer (HART) instrument control.